 At the hospital, they gave me this HUGE cup to drink from.

-I would get a big water bottle so you can go longer without having to get up fill it again!
+That way you can go longer without having to get up fill it again.

 Movies & TV Shows

 If you don’t have Netflix or Hulu then get a stack of your favorite movies and TV shows already and prepared for when you get back home.